 [[MG(LONG): very repetitive to **1**.
 Made some cuts.
 Need to Shorten by 50% + mention that we focus on 5 cancers as models]]

 Despite the comprehensive catalog of functional characterization assays in ENCODE, integrating its associated data into cancer research remains challenging for two main reasons.
-First, cancer is such a heterogeneous disease that it is necessary to use data from optimally-matched cell lines.
+Firstly, cancer is such a heterogeneous disease that it is necessary to use data from optimally-matched cell lines.
 ENCODE is imperfect for such analysis.
 We observe that there are only loosely matched tumor-normal pairs for some cancer types, and most cell lines lack data from certain experimental assays (Fig 1A).
 Therefore, it is necessary to create biologically relevant tumor-normal pairs, as well as to develop appropriate algorithms to learn from this sub optimally matched data.
 The second challenge arises as a result of the heterogeneous nature of the raw data from various experimental assays.
-The data must undergo de-duplication, unified processing, and proper normalization before accurate large-scale integration can be achieved.
+The data must undergo de-duplication, unified processing and proper normalization before accurate large-scale integration can be achieved.

-Specifically, to tackle the heterogeneity amongst data types, we constructed a comprehensive data matrix by normalizing raw signals of genomic features that severely confound somatic mutagenic processes (see Supp.
+To tackle the heterogeneity amongst data types, we constructed a comprehensive data matrix by normalizing raw signals of genomic features that severely confound somatic mutagenic processes (see Supp.
 File/Section(?)
 X ).
 In contrast to previous approaches to annotation (many of which use only histone modification and chromatin accessibility data \{cite chromHMM}), we proposed an ensemble method to accurately pinpoint active enhancers.
 It combines large-scale Enhancer-Seq experimental data with computational predictions based on pattern recognitions of histone marks (see Supp.
 File/Section(?)
 X).
-To link these enhancers to genes, we perform enhancer target predictions by integrating evidence from expression profiles and chromatin status (see Supp.
+To link these enhancers to genes, we perform enhancer-target predictions by integrating evidence from expression profiles and chromatin status (see Supp.
 File/Section(?)
 X), and we further prune these predictions using Hi-C data for greater accuracy (see Supp.
 File/Section(?)
-X). [[MG: we need more here on etg links, I’d say 2 sentences]]To achieve improved functional interpretation, we use these high-quality linkages to construct what we term “extended genes” – coding regions matched with key regulatory elements in enhancers and promoters (Fig1 B).
+X). [[MG: we need more here on etg links, I’d say 2 sentences]]To achieve improved functional interpretation, we use these high-quality linkages to construct what we term “extended gene neighborhoods” – coding regions matched with key regulatory elements in enhancers and promoters (Fig1 B).
 In addition, we also explore the full spectrum of the binding profiles in ENCODE data, and construct high-confidence gene regulatory networks for both transcription factor (TF) and RNA binding proteins (RBPs; Fig 1C and Fig X in Supp.
 File/Section(?)
 X).

-Finally, for each of the main ENCODE cell lines, our publically-disseminated resource consists of a list of accurately determined enhancers, a list of burdened regions, the regulatory TF network, as well as the most rewired TFs in this regulatory network (see suppl.).
+Finally, for each of the main ENCODE cell lines, our publically-disseminated resource consists of a list of accurately determined enhancers, a list of burdened regions, the regulatory TF network, as well as the most rewired TFs in this regulatory network (see Supp.).
 Collectively, these resources allow us to prioritize a few key elements as being associated with oncogenesis, some of which have been validated through small-scale experiments (see table S1).

 Multi-level data integration better enables recurrent variant analysis in cancer